kakalasek/Omega_Big/README.md

 This simple network classifier tightly works with the NEMEA framework by CESNET.
 It provides several different models to accomplish the task.
 By default, the best one is chosen.
 It simply classifies 443 services only by first 30 packets from the communication.

+# Directory structure

+The **top directory** contains the setup and start application scripts
+The **jupyter_scripts** directory contains the jupyter notebooks for training the model and processing of the data.
+It also contains two json files, *classes_mapping.json* and *classes.json*.
+The first file contains mapping of every class in this format *class_number: class_name*.
+The second containes containes keyword and classes to map to that keywords in this format *keyword: class_name*.
+The **src** directory contains all the modules, models and also, for practical reasons, a copy of *classes.json* file.
+This file is used to convert the numerical prediction a to particular service.
+It is here, because the file path is more practical for the modules.
+All the models are in the *models* directory;

 ## Datasets

 Two different datasets were used to train the models.